fleschutz/csv2hpp/README.md

 CSV2HPP
 =======
 **This command-line utility converts the content of a CSV file (comma-separated values) into a header file for C/C++ software projects.
-Then #include the header file and immediately start to develop on a structured, well-formed dataset.
-It skips error-prone steps like file delivering, loading, parsing, converting, and checking.**
+Just #include the generated header file and immediately start to develop on a structured, well-formed dataset.
+This way error-prone steps like file delivering, loading, parsing, converting and checking can be ommited.**

 ▶️ Usage
 ---------